pmkruyen/dearscholar/readme.md

 The general project page with an overview of the features can be found [here](https://peterkruyen.net/dearscholar.html).

 :running: *Note*.
 This developer branch contains the newest developer release offering more flexibility to researchers with regard to the survey modules (number of modules and type of modules).
-The developer release will be submitted to Google Play and the App Store once the stable version which can be found in the master branch has been approved by the App Store.
+The developer release will be soon submitted to the App Store and Google Play.

 ## This document
 The *first* section of this document provides general information about the app, the *second* section (**DearScholar in details**) provides the details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.